Geometry- and topology-controlled synchronization phase transition on manifolds: Geometric and topological indicators for representative manifolds

 \paragraph{Rotation and unitary groups.} Every positive-dimensional compact connected Lie group admits a nowhere-vanishing left-invariant vector field.
 Therefore Poincar\'e-Hopf gives \cite{Hall2015LieGroups,Milnor1997DifferentiableViewpoint}

-Hence both the rotation-group and unitary-group cases allow a smooth defect-free onset texture.
+Hence both the rotation-group and unitary-group cases allow a smooth defect-free critical texture.
 The same is true for $\mathrm{SU}\left(d\right)$.
 If simple defects are present, Appendix \ref{Appendix-H} gives zero net charge in all three cases.